flaviocopes/nextjs-handbook/README.md

 [Next.js](https://nextjs.org) is one React framework to do all of this in a very simple way, but it's not limited to this.
 It's advertised by its creators as a **zero-configuration, single-command toolchain for React apps**.

-It provides a common structure that allows you to easily build a frontend React application, and transparently handle server-side rendering for you.
+It provides a common structure that allows you to easily build a frontend React application, and transparently handles server-side rendering for you.

 ## The main features provided by Next.js